zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 Supported environments
 ----------------------

-The following Z and LinuxONE machine generations are supported:
+The following Z and LinuxONE machine generations are supported by the IBM Z HMC
+collection:

 - z196 / z114
 - zEC12 / zBC12